Live Briefing Feb 20, 2026 · 4:00 PM Mountain Time

 Funding, goals, & data package

-Outline where 2025-2030 conservation, WIFA, municipal, and EQIP-style programs intersect with the pilot timeline, plus what decision makers receive in the performance report.
+Outline where 2025-2030 conservation, state, municipal, and EQIP-style programs intersect with the pilot timeline, plus what decision makers receive in the performance report.